 Those who have many or new sex partners

-Those who have a sexually transmitted disease Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more or bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a vaginal infection that occurs when the balance of bacteria in the vagina is altered.
-Women who have a sexually transmitted disease, who have several sex partners, or... read more
+Those who have a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more or bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a vaginal infection that occurs when the balance of bacteria in the vagina is altered.
+Women who have a sexually transmitted infection, who have several sex partners,... read more

 Those who have had pelvic inflammatory disease before